-Announcing the Call for Abstracts for our Winter 2018 issue!
+Announcing the Call for Abstracts for our Spring 2018 issue!
 Do you have an idea for an article?
 We’d love to hear from you!

 Christine Elliott, the Patient Ombudsman of Ontario, discusses how she acts as an advocate for people with disabilities within her new role and in other aspects of her life.

 Despite being integrally intertwined, physical and mental health are often treated separately – a trend exacerbated by disconnection between disciplines.
 This article investigates the opportunity for rehabilitation professionals to support patients in both domains through increased interdisciplinary training with a focus on psychosocial aspects of care.